ChatQnA Benchmarking¶

 Teardown¶

-After completing the benchmark, use the following commands to clean up the environment:
+After completing the benchmark, use the following command to clean up the environment:

 Remove Node Labels: